DataDog/documentation/content/en/real_user_monitoring/browser/troubleshooting.md

 ## "Deobfuscation failed" warning

 A warning appears when deobfuscation fails for a stack trace.
 If the stack trace is not obfuscated to begin with, you can ignore this warning.
-Otherwise, use the [RUM Debug Symbols page][14] to view all your uploaded dSYMs.
+Otherwise, use the [RUM Debug Symbols page][14] to view all your uploaded source maps.
 See [Investigate Obfuscated Stack Traces with RUM Debug Symbols][15].

 ## Further Reading